CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 >
 	make -f dmd.mk

-3. To create `DMDanalysis` to obtain results in readable format for data analysis
->
-	make -f dmd_analysis.mk

-- If there is no error return, check if `initconfig`, `DMDPRIME20`, and `DMDanalysis` are succesfully created in *src*
+- If there is no error return, check if `initconfig` andand `DMDPRIME20` are succesfully created in *src*
 - Obtain the paths to these executable files to use in job submission.
 >**Note:** if redownload the package or update a new version, the previous steps need to be redo.